Idea

 Technical Side

-Bright LED Gobo Projectors
+Bright LED gobo projectors

-Standard gobos projectors were modified, replacing halogene bulbs with intense 50W LEDs.
-Each projector continuously rotates its capsule, keeping the letters in motion and preventing any permanent alignment.
+Standard gobo projectors were modified by replacing halogen bulbs with intense 50 W LEDs.
+Each projector rotates its capsule continuously, keeping the letters in motion and preventing any stable alignment.

 Photos: Slava Romanov